FAQ

 How often are you available to walk my dog?
 Can you do daily walks?

 We can absolutely do daily walks!
 Depending on your pet’s routine, we can even schedule multiple walks per day, weather permitting.
 We do adjust dog walk times depending on season and weather due to temperatures that are unsafe for your dogs.
-From late Spring to Autumn, dog walks are not scheduled after 10am.
+From late Spring to Autumn, dog walks are not scheduled after 10am due to the heat.

 Do you mind having clients with security cameras?

 As long as you don’t mind watching pet sitters that occasionally sing to your pets, haha.
 We are there to do our job and we are not concerned about your cameras, nor would we ask that you remove them.
-While not required, it is helpful to know where the cameras are, so that we can avoid accidentally bumping them while playing with your pets.
+It is helpful to know where the cameras are, so that we can avoid accidentally bumping them while playing with your pets.

 Business